OperatorFoundation/FlowerAndroid/README.md

 # FlowerAndroid
- Kotlin Implementation of the Flower Library for Android
+ A Kotlin Implementation of the [Flower](https://github.com/OperatorFoundation/Flower.git) Library, for Android.